Dr. Duane Nash, Chairman

 Mr. Van den Bossche holds a Bachelor of Economics and a master’s degree in Business Economics from the KU Leuven, Belgium.
 He also completed the CFA (Chartered Financial Analyst) program at the CFA Institute.

-He is chairman of the Audit Committee of Immunic’s board and serves on the Compensation Committee and the Nominating and Corporate Governance Committee.
+He serves on the Audit Committee and the Nominating and Corporate Governance Committee of Immunic’s board.